What Is a Plea Bargain?

-A plea bargain is an agreement between the prosecutor and the defendant to settle a criminal case under specific terms.
+A plea bargain is an agreement between the prosecution and the defense to settle a criminal case under specific terms.
 In a plea bargain, the defendant typically pleads guilty or no contest in exchange for an agreed-upon sentence.
 Negotiating a plea bargain can be helpful to avoid a costly trial, the unpredictability of a jury trial, entry into the American criminal justice system, a criminal conviction on more serious charges, and harsher sentences.

 In some cases, the prosecutor may agree to charge a defendant with a lesser criminal offense or dismiss some of the charges in exchange for a guilty plea.
 The vast majority of criminal cases are resolved by plea bargains as opposed to going all the way through a trial, which can be costly.

 Negotiating a plea bargain is not something you should take lightly.
-Criminal defense attorneys are skilled at negotiating these deals, so it is best to have legal representation if you want to negotiate a plea bargain.
+Criminal defense attorneys are skilled at negotiating these deals for lighter sentences, so it is best to have legal representation if you want to negotiate a plea bargain.

-Typically, a plea bargain starts with the prosecutor and defendant (or their attorney) negotiating the terms of the deal.
-There are two elements to the negotiation: the charges and the sentence.
+Typically, a plea bargain starts with the prosecutor and criminal defendant (or their criminal defense lawyer) negotiating the terms of the deal.
+There are two elements to the plea bargaining process: negotiating the charges and negotiating the sentence.

-On the other hand, there are some instances where the prosecutor may present the defendant with a plea bargain as a “take it or leave it” type of deal.
-In this case, you may opt to discuss the offer with your attorney and weigh your options before you decide to accept the plea bargain or go forward to trial.
+There are some instances where the prosecutor may present you with a plea bargain as a “take it or leave it” deal.
+Discuss the offer with your attorney and weigh your options before you decide to accept the plea bargain or go forward to trial.

-The decision to accept or reject a plea bargain is a personal choice, and there are a number of factors to consider.
-When making your decision, it is crucial to weigh the seriousness of the alleged crime, the strength of the evidence in the case, and the prospects of a guilty verdict at trial.
+The decision to accept or reject a plea bargain is a personal choice, and there are many things to consider.
+Weigh the seriousness of the alleged crime, the strength of the evidence in the case, and the prospects of a guilty verdict at trial.

-Depending on your specific situation, the charge and sentence you are facing may be a critical element in determining whether you want to accept the offer or not.
-Pleading guilty to a lesser charge may be important if having a serious offense on your criminal record would affect your current employment or future job applications.
+Pleading guilty to a lesser charge may be important if having a serious offense on your criminal record would affect your work or future job applications.
 Accepting a lesser sentence from plea bargaining may allow you to avoid severe punishments and stay out of prison.

-All of that said, you should not feel pressured to plead guilty.
+One of the criticisms of plea bargaining is that it encourages innocent defendants to plead guilty.
 If you are considering accepting a plea bargain because you cannot afford an attorney, you may have another option available.
 If you qualify, you may receive a court-appointed attorney or a public defender for legal representation.
 If you have any doubts, speak to a qualified criminal defense attorney to determine if this is the right option for your criminal case.
 You should not feel pressured to plead guilty to a crime that you are innocent of or where your attorney believes you could earn an acquittal at trial.

-While plea bargaining provides benefits to the court, the prosecutor, and the defendant, there are some prosecutors who feel like a plea bargain offers no justice for victims, and so they may not offer a plea agreement.
+While plea bargaining provides benefits to the court, the prosecutor, and the defendant, there are some prosecutors who feel like a plea bargain offers no justice for victims, so they may not offer a plea agreement.
 For this — and other moral, ethical, and constitutional reasons — many in the criminal law field have openly challenged the plea bargaining system.
 A plea bargain is not guaranteed by your constitutional rights.

 As a result, some states or jurisdictions impose rules on the types of plea deals that prosecutors can offer or have laws prohibiting a plea deal if it is for a more serious offense.